 A crazed attention-getter (whose name merits oblivion) set fire to the world-renowned temple of Artemis at Ephesus in 356 BCE, the same day Alexander the Gross was born.
 Under the Seleucid Successors of Alexander, the Western World’s administrative centers were Pella in Macedonia (the birthplace of Alexander), Pergamum in Asia Minor, Antioch in southern Turkey and Alexandria in Egypt.

 In 255 BCE, King Ashoka acceded to the Mauryan throne of India.
-He renounced military aggression and emphasized the welfare of his subjects, in accordance with standard Buddhist values: rarety in world history.
+He renounced military aggression and emphasized the welfare of his subjects, in accordance with standard Buddhist values: a rarity in world history.
 He planted his admirable policies on stone stele throughout his empire.
-He will tell them to you directly in his own chapter of Learner.
+He will describe them to you in his own chapter of Learner.

 The great city of Epirus was sacked by Rome in 167 BCE.
 Rome captured the Macedonian Royal Library at Pella in 168 BCE.
 Balkh, the Bactrian capital, fell to the Parthian and Sakan nations in the 2nd century BCE.
 Rome allied with Sparta in 146 BCE (big surprise) to destroy Corinth.
 Another Seleucid King destroyed Beirut, the last Phoenician homeport, in 140 BCE.
 Fregellae, the second largest city in Italy, was destroyed by Rome in 124 BCE.
 So was Roman Florentia (Florence) in 88 BCE.
 Rome sacked Athens bloody and partially burned it down in 86 BCE.
 Its Emperor expropriated the Athenian Apelliconte’s library.
 That content disappeared when the Emperor’s profligate son sold it to satisfy his creditors, according to A Gentle Madness by Nicholas A. Basbanes, Henry Holt, New York, 1995, p.
 66.

-The last cuneiform tablets found in Mesopotamia date from 75 BCE (probably inscribed in corrupt Sumerian).
+The last cuneiform tablets found in Mesopotamia date from around 75 BCE (probably inscribed in corrupt Sumerian).
 That area was once a breadbasket of civilization and was said to have been the location of Eden.
 It is now a baked-clay wasteland called Iraq.
-Centuries of excess population overworked the soil with imperial aspirations and easily taxable herds of goats that ate everything down to the roots.
+Centuries of excess population overworked the soil with imperial aspirations and easily taxable herds of goats that ate every plant down to the roots.

-Edward Hyams, in Soil and Civilization, Thames and Hudson, London, New York, 1952, pp. 33-40, states that stock-raising, nomadism and patriarchy arose on mountain parklands of thin, high-loess soil; whereas tillage, permanent settlement and matriarchal systems originated on thick, lowland, alluvial soils.
-He concluded that the democratic principles of Athens were based on its poor soils and its cultivation of olives and grapes for luxury export in exchange for wheat and other bulk commodities grown in thicker foreign soils.
-Whereas Sparta’s slave system was based on thick alluvial soils and homegrown wheat crops.
-Sorta like the difference between flinty New England soil with its canny merchants and sailors; versus the black, lowland soil and slaveholding elites of the Deep South.
-He said that one of the characteristics of a warfare society is that it always exhausts the native soil – a word to the wise today.
+Edward Hyams, in Soil and Civilization, Thames and Hudson, London, New York, 1952, pp. 33-40, states that stock-raising, nomadism and patriarchy arose on mountain parklands of thin, high-loess soil; whereas tillage, permanent settlement and matriarchal systems originated on the thick, alluvial soils of the lowlands.
+He concluded that the democratic principles of Athens were based on its poor soils and its cultivation of olives and grapes for luxury export in exchange for wheat and other bulk commodities grown in thicker foreign soils; whereas Sparta’s slave system was based on thick alluvial soils and homegrown wheat crops.
+Sorta like the difference between flinty New England soil with its canny merchants and sailors, versus the black, lowland soil and slaveholding elites of the Deep South.
+He said that one of the characteristics of a warfare society is that it always exhausts native soil — a word to the wise today.

 The only thing more destructive of nature than a goat herd is a car lot.
 The only thing more destructive than both: that would be man.
-The latest and most accurately placed site for the Garden of Eden is the Valley of Tabriz in Iran, now a polluted industrial wasteland of the kind we mass-produce worldwide, or else the homeland of the Marsh Arabs outside of Basra, which Saddam had drained, spoiled and wiped out.
+The latest and most accurately placed site for the Garden of Eden is the Valley of Tabriz in Iran, now a polluted industrial wasteland of the kind mass-produced worldwide, or else the homeland of the Marsh Arabs outside of Basra, which Saddam had drained, spoiled and depopulated.

 Caesar destroyed every independent Gaelic town; he had over a million Gauls put to the sword.
 Caesar slandered and exterminated the Druids as well.
 In 48 BCE, the inhabitants of Alexandria blockaded him and his troops in its citadel.
 Proud Alexandria was the capital of Egypt and the foremost library city of the Western world.
 If Rome was the seat of Power, Alexandria was that of Reason.
 For centuries, every merchant crew docking in Alexandria Harbor had to hand over its documents to the Library in exchange for clean copies.
-Caesar allowed the library’s Museum to burn down.
-Shiploads of texts also burned, which his friend M.T.Varro had selected beforehand for delivery to Rome, along with the Library docks.
+Caesar allowed the library’s Museum to burn down, along with the Library docks.
+Shiploads of texts also burned, which his friend M.T.Varro had selected beforehand for delivery to Rome.
 The whole facility may have burned down along with its attached research institute, the Mouseion (shrine of the muses); who knows?
-Modern historians argue that the Library had no physical contact with the docks—this despite the fact that every passing merchant vessel had to swap everything from ship’s logs to tourist paperbacks in exchange for hand-written copies?
+Modern historians argue that the Library had no physical contact with the docks ― this despite the fact that every passing merchant vessel had to swap everything from ship’s logs to tourist paperbacks in exchange for hand-written copies?

-In 40 BCE, Anthony sent to his lover Cleopatra in Alexandria the entire library of the town’s archrival, Pergamum (where parchment was invented).
-In part, he was punishing the Pergamumites for joining with his rivals during a recent Roman civil war.
+In 40 BCE, Anthony sent his lover Cleopatra in Alexandria the complete library of the town’s archrival, Pergamum (where parchment was invented).
+In part, he was punishing the Pergamumites for having joined with his rivals during a recent Roman civil war.
 He may also have intended to compensate Cleopatra for Julius’ undocumented act of vandalism.

-Rome destroyed and rebuilt many cities; it uprooted homegrown cultures and scattered their survivors elsewhere, more or less at random.
+Rome destroyed and rebuilt many cities; it uprooted homegrown cultures and scattered their survivors more or less at random elsewhere.
 Rome was an insignificant contributor to library scholarship.
 It specialized in villa libraries for the rich.
-No scholars were assembled when Rome established its first Public Library in 39 BCE, unlike centuries prior of common practice in the “decadent” East.
+No scholars were assembled when Rome established its first Public Library in 39 BCE, unlike common practice in the “decadent” East centuries prior.
 The Romans sacked Thebes in 29 BCE, ending its thousand-year era of prosperity.